aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ---

 ## Y. What next?
 This lab is a basis for further exploration on the subject of how to get insights from your NIDS systems.
-It highlighted the strenghts of using automation tools for deployign and managig Snort Sensors.
+It highlighted the strenghts of using automation tools for deployign and managing Snort Sensors.
 We explored how to run simple SQL querieis and generate visual reports.
-Movign forward you can explore further automation ideas:
+Moving forward you can explore further automation ideas:
 * Implement a CI/CD piepline for Snort configuration management using CodePipeline
 * Anomaly detection using Sagemaker
 * Packet analysis using tcpdump tools or Kali Linux
-* Leverage the Scapy library for python and use the traffic generator to test Snort rules
+* Leverage the Scapy library for python and use a traffic generator to test Snort rules

 ## Z. Delete the stack
-1. In the AWS console, open the S3 console.
+1. In the AWS Console, Select EC2.
+Select the SnortSensor instance and stop it.
-2. Select and empty the buckets with names beginning with **SnortStack** and **ImageBuilderStack**.
+2. In the AWS console, open the S3 console.
+Select and empty the buckets with names beginning with **SnortStack** and **ImageBuilderStack**.
 3. In the AWS console, open CloudFormation.
 Make sure that your current region is us-east-1, North Virginia.
 4. Select the **Stacks** menu item in the side window.
 Select the stacks named **SnortStack** and **ImageBuilderStack**.
 Click on the **delete** button.
 5. Select the **EC2 AMI Image** and click on **actions** drop down.
 Select **Deregister**.